brettamdur/airlineRecommender/README.md

 # airlineRecommender
-Code associated with airline recommendation system project -- see [LINK] for description and details.
+Code associated with airline recommendation system project -- see https://brettamdur.shinyapps.io/airlineRecommender/ for description and details.